The DECIDE Lab is a state-of-the-art facility for research on business decision-making.

 If you are an academic or industry researcher interested in conducting an experiment, please contact the Lab Manager to seek approval and find out about the logistics.
 If you are a PhD student needing to use the lab, ask your supervisor to get in contact with the Lab Manager.

-You may also wish to contact Dr James Tremewan, the Ethics Adviser for the Department of Economics, for advice regarding human participants’ ethics approvals.
+You may also wish to contact Dr Haiping Zhang, the Ethics Adviser for the Department of Economics, for advice regarding human participants’ ethics approvals.
 The University requires that each separate project obtain an ethics approval.
 Most projects carried out in the DECIDE Lab qualify as “low risk” and are therefore usually qualified for expedited review, which implies a shorter waiting time prior to obtaining ethics approval.
 However, whether a project is subject to expedited review or not is a decision for the ethics lab and not the DECIDE Lab management.

 Ethics Adviser, Department of Economics